IgorMirs/bgp/README.md

-# bgp_verification
+# Byzantine General Problem - verification
-Byzantine General Problem - verification
+>> This part of Igor Mirsalikhov Thesis